publiccodenet/about/activities/codebase-stewardship/goals.md

 ## Making collaboration across contexts possible

-We provide the codebase stewardship activities explicitly at [ecosystem level](../../glossary/ecosystem-level-definition.md).
+We provide codebase stewardship activities explicitly at [ecosystem level](../../glossary/ecosystem-level-definition.md).
 We do not operate at a national or city level.
 Working at the ecosystem level makes sure that context-specific code or policy does not become a barrier to implementation.
 Codebase stewardship means making sure that code is reusable across contexts globally.